guyzmo/vim-etherpad/README.md

     :EtherpadStop

-## To pause current pad connection:
+## To pause (or resume) current pad connection:

     :EtherpadPause

 ## To try sending an update (will fail, changeset building library is work in progress):

+make some edits and then:

     :EtherpadUpdate

+## To toggle (or set) display of attributes:

+    :EtherpadShowAttributes   " toggle attributes
+    :EtherpadShowAttributes 0 " disable attributes
+    :EtherpadShowAttributes 1 " show attributes

 # Install